scytherswings/Plex-Board/README.md

     or reboot with: \
     `sudo reboot` \
     Start at the next step if you choose to reboot.
+    Also, installing ruby could take a while if it has to compile from source.
+    It should be about 1 beer long.

 7. `cd /opt/Plex-Board`